Headquarters of the United Nations: Visa access

+The authority for these denials has been explicitly granted by statues passed by Congress in 1990 and 2014 for people who have engaged in espionage or terrorism against the United States or its allies, or who pose a threat to national security interests.
+These denials have led to complaints from the affected countries and New York City Bar Association that the United States is not living up to its treaty obligations.

 Currency and postage

 The currency in use at the United Nations headquarters' businesses is the US dollar.
 The UN's stamps are issued in denominations of the US dollar.

 The complex has a street address of United Nations headquarters, New York, NY, 10017, United States.
 For security reasons, all mail sent to this address is sterilized, so items that may be degraded can be sent by courier.
 The United Nations Postal Administration issues stamps, which must be used on stamped mail sent from the building.

 Radio

 For award purposes, amateur radio operators consider the UN headquarters a separate "entity" under some award programs such as DXCC.
 For communications, UN organizations have their own internationally recognized ITU prefix, 4U.
 However, only contacts made with the UN Headquarters in New York, and the ITU count as separate entities.
 Other UN organizations such as the World Bank count for the state or country they are located in.
 The UN Staff Recreation Council operates amateur radio station 4U1UN.